 As we’re preparing to leave Japan after almost three months, getting ready to pack our bags, I find myself reflecting on the belongings we have with us, those we left behind, and the day we arrived in Osaka.

 We got off the bus with our small backpacks and began walking down the road.
 Most people were struggling with heavy suitcases and multiple bags.
-As we continued on foot to a cheap restaurant where we could spend a few hours killing time before our check-in, we passed a small trolley, probably belonging to a homeless person, impeccably organised.
-Expensive executive bags with multiple specialty pockets and zippers and organising inserts would not even come close to the precision with which the owner of this trolley had carefully stored their few possessions.
+As we continued on foot to a cheap restaurant where we could spend a few hours before our check-in, we passed a small trolley, probably belonging to a homeless person, impeccably organised.
+Expensive executive bags with specialty pockets and zippers and organising inserts would not come close to the precision with which the owner of this trolley had carefully stored their few possessions.
 An assortment of neatly stacked books.
 A row of well-organised toiletries.